Showing posts with label joy. Show all posts

 "The physical and spiritual aspects are healing and restoring."

-"I find it so rewarding.
-One of the greatest gifts that I didn't expect was how much more I could accomplish on Sunday after truly resting from the week."
+"It is so rewarding!
+One of the greatest gifts that I didn't expect was how much more i could accomplish on Sunday after truly resting from the week."

-"It gives us something wonderful to look forward to each week!"
+It gives us something wonderful to look forward to each week!

 "My faith has grown so much!
-I used to always wonder if I was doing what God wanted, and now I know I am!"
+I always used to wonder if I was doing what God wanted, and now I know I am!"

-"It is a time set aside that brings peace to my soul.
-It allows me to focus on Yah.
-I've learned so much truth, and enjoyed good fellowship time."
+It is a time set aside that brings peace to my soul and allows me to focus on God.

-"Having a time to learn more about YHWH and his ways has lead me to a closer relationship with Yahusha."
+Having time to learn more about YHWH and his ways has lead me to a closer relationship with the Messiah.

-"Of course.
-Rest and peace is a blessing."
+Rest and peace is a blessing!

 "It's the only day I can just rest and do Bible study without interruption.
-There are too many rewards to even name, but I am so much happier (like the Bible promises!), way less stressed during the week, and I get so much more Bible study done!
+There are too many rewards to even name, but i am so much happier (like the Bible promises!), way less stressed during the week, and I get so much more Bible study done!
 Keeping Shabbat has been one of the best decisions I've ever made."

 "During my studying abroad I really had to fight to keep Shabbat, but in the end it was so rewarding!
-I ended up leading a small group of other young women into the Shabbat tradition and that group became the hart of my community.
-I think one of the greatest rewards has been keeping Shabbat with my family, in our very busy and diverse lives having the same day of rest has given us more uninterrupted time together."
+I ended up leading a small group of other young women into the Shabbat tradition - that group became the heart of my community."

 "I can get through crazy work weeks without breaking down because I know rest is coming soon!"